Madonna: 2007–2011: Filmmaking, Hard Candy, and business ventures

-In July 2008, Christopher Ciccone released a book titled Life with My Sister Madonna, which caused a rift between Madonna and him, because of unsolicited publication.
-By fall, Madonna filed for divorce from Ritchie, citing irreconcilable differences.
-In December 2008, Madonna's spokesperson announced that Madonna had agreed to a divorce settlement with Ritchie, the terms of which granted him between £50–60 million ($– million), a figure that included the couple's London pub and residence and Wiltshire estate in England.
-The marriage was dissolved by District Judge Reid by decree nisi at the clinical Principal Registry of the Family Division in High Holborn, London.
-They entered a compromise agreement for Rocco and David, then aged eight and three respectively, and divided the children's time between Ritchie's London home and Madonna's in New York, where the two were joined by Lourdes.
-Soon after, Madonna applied to adopt Chifundo "Mercy" James from Malawi in May 2009, but the country's High Court rejected the application because Madonna was not a resident there.
-She re-appealed, and on June 12, 2009, the Supreme Court of Malawi granted her the right to adopt Mercy.
+In July 2008, Madonna's brother Christopher published the book Life with My Sister Madonna, which created a rift between the two due to its unauthorized release.
+In October, Madonna filed for divorce from Ritchie, citing irreconcilable differences.
+Two months later, her spokesperson confirmed that a settlement had been reached, granting Ritchie between £50–60 million ($– million), including the couple's London pub, residence, and Wiltshire estate.
+The marriage was formally dissolved through a decree nisi at the Principal Registry of the Family Division in High Holborn, London.
+Custody of their sons, Rocco and David, then aged eight and three, was shared between Ritchie's London home and Madonna's residence in New York, where they lived alongside Lourdes.
+In May 2009, Madonna applied to adopt Chifundo "Mercy" James from Malawi, but the country's High Court denied the request on the grounds that she was not a resident.
+She appealed the decision, and in June, the Supreme Court overturned the ruling and granted her permission to adopt her.